 Daddy Yankee’s Performance at Premio Lo Nuestro 2010

 Reggaeton superstar Daddy Yankee has likely been chosen to promote the Agenda to the Latino community.
 His performance at the Premio Lo Nuestro awards in Miami is simply a perfect Illuminati fit.
-At the beginning the performance, a picture of Daddy Yankee standing under a Masonic compass is displayed.
+At the beginning of the performance, a picture of Daddy Yankee standing under a Masonic compass is displayed.

 Daddy Yankee’s is surrounded by dancers looking like robotic cyber-police/soldiers.
 The name of his new single is Descontrol, which means “lose control”.
 Interesting.